guibueno/guibueno.github.io/_faq/01-method.markdown

 ### The post-method Era

-Designer methods such as TPR should be applauded “for their innovative flair” and have certainly left behind their own legacy of findings, achievements, and teaching strategies.
+Designer methods such as TPR should be applauded “for their innovative flair” and have indeed left behind their legacy of findings, achievements, and teaching strategies.
 However, we now acknowledge that they were “not the godsend that their inventors and marketers hoped they would be” (Brown, 2000, p.
 25) in light of their limitations.

 Brown (2002) coined the expression **Post-Method Era** (p.
 9) to refer to the moment in which practices that come from different, fundamentalist methods can be integrated into a single approach.